MicrosoftDocs/entra-docs/docs/identity/devices/enroll-macos-admin.md

 - [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc)

 > [!NOTE]
 > Currently, Platform SSO is supported only with Microsoft Intune.
-Support for other third-party MDM providers will be added in the future.
+Support for other third-party MDM providers will be added in a later release.

 ## Configure SSO extension with Microsoft Intune